IMP1/mir-obsidian/Mir/languages/Hohrintoh/Hohrintoh.md

 4 = Present perfect (I have sung)
 5 = Past perfect (I had sung)
 6 = Future perfect (I will have sung)
-7 = Present simple (I sing /a spider makes webs / babies drink milk) 8 = Present simple (I sing / the sun rises each morning / I sing at the tavern on tuesdays)
+7 = Present simple (I sing /a spider makes webs / babies drink milk) SAME AS 1.
+8 = Present simple (I sing / the sun rises each morning / I sing at the tavern on tuesdays) SAME AS 1.

 %%